 - Practical Sailor article: How well do swivels reduce twist?

 - Chain connectors: Can chain be spliced?
 Yes, but be careful what [and how] you use to connect the chain pieces together.

 - Brief Practical Sailor article: Reliable Chain Connections

-- Here is one account [from a very credible source] of a forged, high quality connecting link [C-link] that catastrophically failed after years of service [at rest- not under load...]
+- Here is one account [from a very credible source] of a forged, high quality forged connecting link [C-link] that catastrophically failed after years of service [at rest- not under load...]
 Includes proven techniques to greatly reduce chances of failure.
-[Gluing the C-Link with 3M 5200 would have prevented the above mishap (gluing in addition to peening...)]
+[Gluing— in addition to peening— the C-Link with 3M 5200 would have helped prevent the above mishap]

-- We prefer to use a forged double clevis [H-link] instead because they match the G43 chain working load, are quick to install and remove, and they go through our windlass chain gypsy under load just fine...
+- We prefer to use a forged double clevis [H-link] instead because they match the G43 chain working load [forged C-Links are ~30% weaker than the G4 chain...] are quick to install and remove, and they go through our windlass chain gypsy under load just fine...